pymupdf/PyMuPDF/docs/textpage.rst

 spans           *list* of span dictionaries
 =============== =====================================================

-The value of key *"dir"* is the **unit vector** `dir = (cosine, sine)` of the angle, which the text has relative to the x-axis.
+The value of key *"dir"* is the **unit vector** `dir = (cosine, -sine)` of the angle, which the text has relative to the x-axis [#f2]_.
 See the following picture: The word in each quadrant (counter-clockwise from top-right to bottom-right) is rotated by 30, 120, 210 and 300 degrees respectively.

 .. image:: images/img-line-dir.*
    :scale: 100